drivelling-spinel/tartar/README.md

      and still shoot plasma rifle happily
   -- drop in JUMPWAD.WAD to switch to "pogo stick" mode in any PWAD
      and jump around by pressing fire
+     (by the way, you can also load Jumpwad as a PWAD with Tartar)
 - Send regards to the loved ones with a bindable hotkey, (e.g. while recording a video)